-The Program in Narrative Medicine is proud to be a part of these other initiatives taking place on Columbia’s campus:
+The Division of Narrative Medicine is proud to be a part of these other initiatives taking place on Columbia’s campus:

 Narrative, Health and Social Justice University Seminar